 What About CBD Oil?

-I used to worry about giving my dogs CBD oil prior to an wellness appointment because I worried that the CBD oil would impact their bloodwork.
+I used to worry about giving my dogs CBD oil before a wellness appointment because I worried that the CBD oil would impact their bloodwork.
 But my veterinarian assures me that this isn't an issue.

 There are three brands that I trust and consistently work for my dogs:

-If you're concerned about using CBD oil prior to a veterinarian appointment, give your vet a call to confirm whether this option will be okay.
+If you're concerned about using CBD oil prior to a veterinarian appointment, call your vet to confirm whether this option is okay.

 What About Dogs with Severe Anxiety?